In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external engagements and avoid budget...

-Conversely, 25% said their current GC “acts solely as a legal counselor and manager of legal risk,” but only 8% of CEOs wanted this.
+Conversely, 25% said their current GC “acts solely as a legal counsellor and manager of legal risk,” but only 8% of CEOs wanted this.

-What this means for you: In 2021, it’s more important than ever to show your team’s contribution to the company’s strategy.
+In 2021, it’s more important than ever to show your legal team’s contribution to the company’s strategy.
 A list of active matters and a promise to stay under budget will not suffice: It’s time to show your value.

-First, the good news: If you have a modern matter management system in place, you will have quick access to the data you need to create simple, compelling visualizations.
-Xakia’s white paper, Best-in-Class Legal Reporting, can help you get started with practical advice and examples, including specific advice on reports for the C-suite.
+First, the good news: If you have a legal matter management software in place, you'll have quick access to the data you need to create simple, compelling visualizations.

-Now the other good news: If you do not yet have a modern matter management system, this can be an effective foundation for the “Justify Your Existence” conversation.
+Now the other good news: If you do not yet have a modern matter management solution in place, this can be an effective foundation for the “Justify Your Existence” conversation.